Sentry-Point-Cyber-Intelligence/.github/profile/README.md

 </div>

 ## 🌌 About Us
 **Sentry Point Cyber Intelligence** is a Ukrainian-based initiative focused on cyber threat research, blue teaming operations, secure software development, and server infrastructure automation.
-We build custom tools for system monitoring, malicious code sanitization, and community infrastructure hardening.
+We build custom tools for system monitoring, malicious code sanitation, and community infrastructure hardening.

 ---